 Read on to learn how you can integrate personalization into your email marketing campaigns and engage with your subscribers in a whole new way.

 Marketers now have the ability to provide more personalized experiences.
 Today, you can tailor ads to increase conversion rates, create and send emails to a specific group with particular needs, and target social media ads to a certain, pre-determined audience.

 According to a study by The Aberdeen Group, 96% of organizations believe that email personalization can improve email marketing performance.
-And 45% or more marketing professionals anticipate implementing features like dynamic content elements and personalization this year according to an article by eMarketer.
+And 45% or more marketing professionals anticipate they’ll be implementing new features (like dynamic content and personalization) this year, according to an article by eMarketer.

 With such a large number believing in personalization, why aren’t more marketers taking advantage?

 Personalization has obvious benefits, but marketers are struggling to integrate personalization into their campaigns.
 During the holiday season, 80% of marketers placed promotions within their top three email marketing strategies, but only 56% of marketers listed segmentation-based targeting as a top tactic, and only 21% were leveraging real-time personalization or A/B testing, according to Media Post.

 Marketers want to personalize, but they don’t believe they have the tools to do so.
 They’re unsure how to segment their database, integrate personalization into their strategy, and ultimately, how to use it to drive more successful email marketing campaigns.

 In order for personalization to be successful, it needs to be done well.
 Many marketers shy away from personalization because they think they’ll have to re-organize their entire database, when, in reality, a few changes could go a long way.

 Have a plan & get your team on board.

 ESPs like Campaign Monitor are making it simpler than ever to personalize with powerful, easy-to-use tools that allow you to send hyper-targeted campaigns and deliver timely, relevant content to the right people.